kentor/notejs/README.md

     }
     ```

-    If you don't what to put in place of `twitter:12345678`, you can find out but logging in with this app and then checking `Auth.user` in the console to get the `uid`.
+    If you don't know what to put in place of `twitter:12345678`, you can find out by logging in with your app and then checking `App.user` in the console to get the `uid`.
+This allows that user id to read and write.
 - You can host the project on heroku as a simple rack application.
 Or you can just host the `public/` folder at any static web hosting provider like [neocities](https://neocities.org/).

 ## License